marclop/apm-server/testing/benchmark/scaling/README.md

 benchmarked maximum request sizes were 5, 3, 2, and 1 megabyte in size.

-As benchmarking progressed, we forced APM Server to write to a no-op Elasticsearch (discarding bulk requests into the void, rather than sending them to Elasticsearch), and there was significant contention on the mutex of the custom Elasticsearch output.
-This led to more experiments using multiple active indexers (which fill a single bulk indexer until full or timeout elapses before flushing in the background), rather than a single active indexer.
+As benchmarking progressed, we forced APM Server to write to a no-op Elasticsearch (discarding bulk requests into the void, rather than sending them to Elasticsearch), due to significant contention on the modelindexer mutex in the custom Elasticsearch output.
+This led to more experiments using multiple **active indexers** (which fill a **single bulk indexer** until full or timeout elapses before flushing in the background), rather than a single active indexer.
 See the diagram below for an aproximation of the design used:

 ```mermaid
 flowchart LR;